Koch-for-your-heart/Hippocratia/README.md

-# Hippocratia
+# Team Hippocratia
-ML for predicting and preventing Heart attack related deaths
+Predicting and preventing Heart attack related deaths with the help of Machine Learning.